Skip to main content

 If you’re in a location where couples are starting to ask, here’s what you can do:

-• Be proactive about ideas for event safety.
-Whether it’s requiring your staff to mask, moving elements of the event outdoors, or making sure there’s plenty of hand sanitizer available for guests, these small steps go a long way in making your couples comfortable.
+• Be proactive about event safety ideas.
+Whether it’s requiring your staff to wear masks, moving event elements outdoors, or ensuring there’s plenty of hand sanitizer available for guests, these small steps go a long way toward making your couples comfortable.

 • Stay on top of local guidelines and restrictions.
-If you can show your couples that you are in the know, they will come to you to understand what changes may or may not be required of them.
+If you can show your couples that you are in the know, they will come to you to understand what changes may be required of them.

-• Does your couple want to require vaccination or a negative test for attending guests?
+• Does your couple require vaccination or a negative test for attending guests?
 CrowdPass is a platform that helps track all that information.

 Looking for more tips from us and your fellow wedding pros?
 Follow us on Instagram to stay up to date on the latest information from @WeddingPro.